MichaelCurrin/go-tutorial/docs/tutorial/2-create-and-call-package.md

 For now, we'll adapt the caller's module so it can find the greetings code on your local file system.

-Update [hello/go.mod](/create-and-call-package/hello/hello.go) to end with this line.
+Update [hello/go.mod](/create-and-call-package/hello/hello.go) to end with this line:

 ```go
 replace example.com/greetings => ../greetings